The Upper and Lower Viewpoints at Dodd Wood – open Monday April 1st to August 31st 2019.

 This viewpoint is open between 10am and 5pm daily, and it is suggested that all visitors should make their way here first.
 From this viewpoint resident red squirrels are our stars, and there are a host of woodland birds to enjoy at the feeding station.
 Views over the Lake and Marshland add more such as goosander, heron and the occasional otter.
 If you are lucky, views of the osprey fishing may be seen.
 Whilst at the Lower Viewpoint, the staff and volunteers will give you the information you require to get you safely to the Upper viewpoint.

-Important: Since the ospreys moved nest, views from the Lower Viewpoint may be restricted at certain times of the season.
+Important: Views of the nest from the Lower Viewpoint may be restricted at certain times of the season, with the focus being on the beautiful Bassenthwaite Lake fishing grounds.

 Please note: in inclement or severe weather, we may need to close the Lower Viewpoint.